mindis/snowplow.github.com/_posts/2013-05-13-snowplow-unstructured-events-guide.md

 {% highlight javascript %}
 {
-    check-in$geo: [-88.21337, 40.11041],
+    check_in$geo: [-88.21337, 40.11041],
     ...
 }
 {% endhighlight %}

-**Warning:** if you do not add the `$geo` type suffix, then the value will be incorrectly interpreted as an Array of Floats.
+**Warning:** if you do not add the `$geo` type suffix, then the value will be incorrectly interpreted by Snowplow as an Array of Floats.

 ### Date

 Snowplow Dates include the date _and_ the time, with milliseconds precision.
-There are three type suffixes supported:
+There are three type suffixes supported for tracking a Date:

 * `$dt` - the Number of days since the epoch
 * `$tm` - the Number of seconds since the epoch